 - White deposits are a sign that you didn’t have a complete air seal and yeast bacteria from the air are interfering with the fermentation process.

 - Poor hygiene due to dirty jars, unwashed hands, or improperly washed vegetables can lead to spoilage of the entire fermentation project.
 You need a clean environment and sterilized jars.

 - Your food could rot or mold if the vegetables were not completely underwater or the external temperature was too high (above 86°F ).
 Lactic acid bacteria cannot work optimally under high temperatures, while harmful bacteria thrive in the heat.

 - If the lid of the jar bulges during storage of the finished fermented vegetables, this is a sign that you have screwed it on too tightly and the natural gasses produced during the process can’t escape.
 If the preserves are spoiled, they’ll have an especially unpleasant smell.

 Once you’ve ventured into the subject of fermentation, you’re sure to have plenty of ideas and come up with some unusual combinations.
 Packed in pretty jars, the fermented vegetables can make great homemade gifts for friends and family!

 This article has been translated from German by Karen Stankiewicz.
-You can find the original here: Fermentieren: Essen haltbar machen wie zu Omas Zeitenaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Fermentieren: Essen haltbar machen wie zu Omas Zeitenunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?